CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-Github is a version control system (vcs)
+Github is a  web-based Git interface    git is version control system (vcs)

 You can log changes to a document, many people can work on same document with out lots of versions or confusion.